specifics/aero-structures/README.md

 ---

 ### <a name="intermediate-advanced"></a>Intermediate-Advanced
-By the time you've completed some programming projects on your own, you'll probably need some resources to reach the next skill level.
-These books will help correct some of the bad habits you've undoubtedly picked up while learning Python, and fill in any knowledge gaps while also delving into more advanced programming methods.
+By the time you've completed some programming projects on your own, you'll probably need some resources to reach the next skill level as a Python developer.
+The books in this section will help correct some of the bad habits you've undoubtedly picked up while learning Python, and fill in any knowledge gaps while also delving into more advanced programming methods.
 "Fluent Python" is a solid and frequently recommended text that you can't go wrong with, but each of these books has something different to offer depending on what your learning goals are.

+#### <a name="fullstackpython"></a>[Full Stack Python](https://www.fullstackpython.com/introduction.html)
+Full Stack Python is a landing point for intermediate Python learners looking for a specific focus or application.
+This open book includes a wealth of resources for getting into web development, data analysis, security, and application deployment, which can be helpful for coming up with projects and learning goals beyond mastering the language.

 #### <a name="fluent-python"></a>"Fluent Python: Clear, Concise, and Effective Programming" by Luciano Ramalho